SovereignShop/clj-manifold3d/README.md

 This library provides a Clojure(Script) wrapper over Emmett Lalish's incredible Manifold 3D geometry library.
 The CLJ implementation is based on JNI bindings to c++ produced via. javacpp: see https://github.com/SovereignShop/manifold.
 The CLJS implementation is based on emscripten build of Manifold for wasm.

 It implements most of the library functionality, plus extends it to support polyhedrons and lofts.
-It provides nearly a full superset of OpenSCAD functionality (except no text support yet).
+It provides nearly a full superset of OpenSCAD functionality.

 Manifold represents a dramatic advance in the state-of-the-art of open-source programmatic CAD.
 It has been adopted by most major CAD kernels.